Village bans invasive bamboo, sets fines

 Most Popular

-“Since other people are passing it in other villages, we figured we’d be proactive and say, ‘You can’t do it here’,” Badolato said.
+“Since other people are passing it in other villages, we figured we’d be proactive and say [to residents], ‘You can’t do it here,’ ” Badolato said.

 Removing overgrown bamboo is difficult and expensive, village officials said.